tetratelabs/eg-course/docs/getting-started.md

 In the next section, you will be constructing an ingress configuration that takes into account multiple tenants using a shared gateway.

-In anticipation of configuring a shared gateway, delete the simple route and gateway that you built in this scenario:
+In anticipation of configuring a shared gateway using multiple tenants, delete the gateway, the workload, and the route from the scenario you just completed:

 ```shell
 kubectl delete httproute httpbin